 “After graduating from LUC The Hague one still has many options to continue your studies by doing a master’s programme.
 As I majored in Global Justice, I obviously applied for (Public) International Law, but my exploration did not stop there.
 I also applied for master programmes in International Relations, a field of study that combines aspects I studied at LUC in various interdisciplinary courses.
 Right now I have the opportunity to choose from among prestigious universities throughout Europe.”

-Why study Liberal Arts and Sciences at Leiden University?
+Why study Liberal Arts and Sciences at LUC The Hague?

-LUC The Hague is a joint initiative of Universiteit Leiden and the City of The Hague.
+LUC The Hague is a joint initiative of Leiden University and the City of The Hague.
 It combines Leiden’s long academic tradition with the contemporary relevance of the International city of Peace and Justice.
-It offers:

-- A unique, student-centred and intensive academic and residential programme, being ranked as one of the top University Colleges in The Nertherlands
+- A unique, student-centered and intensive academic programme, being ranked the number one University College in The Netherlands and a top rated programme

 Is this the programme for you?

-- Are you talented, enjoy a challenge and like to work hard?
+Are you talented and like to work hard?

-- Do you want to live on campus in an international environment in the city centre of The Hague?
+Do you want to live on campus with fellow students in The Hague?